ben-kemister/development-cheat-sheets/content/tools/docker/run.md

 - run
 ---

-This page contains examples about the use of Docker commands when _running_ containers.
+This page contains examples about the use of Docker's `run` command (i.e. when _running_ containers).
 <!--more-->

 ## Remove container on exit